Summarize this article:

-LCM stands for lowest common multiple.
-The smallest multiple which is common among two or more numbers is the LCM of the number.
-LCM is used to predict and schedule events.
+The LCM stands for Lowest Common Multiple or Least Common Multiple.
+The smallest multiple that is common among two or more numbers is the LCM of the numbers.
+The least common multiple (LCM) is used to predict and schedule events.
+For example, here we take two values, 5 and 2.

-LCM plays an important role in math, as it is the basic function of many branches of math.
-In this section, let’s learn some importance of LCM in mathematics.
+LCM plays a crucial role in mathematics, as it is a fundamental concept in many branches of the subject.
+In this section, let’s learn about the importance of LCM in mathematics.

 There are various methods to find the LCM of any two numbers.
-The few common methods are listing the multiplies, prime factorization, and division methods.
+The standard techniques include listing multiples, prime factorization, and division methods.

 In this method, the multiples of the given numbers are listed to find the smallest common multiple.